-DETERMINATION: Though it is a best practice to have an independent group of investigators available to complete all investigations it was determined that the Facility does meet this Standard as the agency has trained and experienced investigators who ensure that all allegations of sexual abuse and sexual harassment are investigated.
+RATIONALE: Though it may be best to have an independent group of investigators available to complete all investigations, it was determined that the agency does meet this standard as it has trained and experienced investigators who ensure all allegations of sexual abuse sexual harassment are investigated.

-115.335 | Specialized training: Medical and mental health care

-REQUIREMENTS: 115.335: This standard has four components: (a) The agency shall ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in [(1) How to detect and assess signs of sexual abuse and sexual harassment; (2) How to preserve physical evidence of sexual abuse; (3) How to respond effectively and professionally to juvenile victims of sexual abuse and sexual harassment; and (4) How and to whom to report allegations or suspicions of sexual abuse and sexual harassment]; (b) If medical staff employed by the agency conduct forensic examinations, such medical staff shall receive the appropriate training to conduct such examinations; (c) The agency shall maintain documentation that medical and mental health practitioners have received the training referenced in this standard either from the agency or elsewhere; and (d) Medical and mental health care practitioners shall also receive the training mandated for employees under §115.331 or for contractors and volunteers under §115.332, depending upon the practitioner's status at the agency.

-EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) Agency and facility policies and procedures, (3) Interviews with staff, and (4) Interviews with residents.

-OBSERVATIONS: Interviews with the administrative staff and with residents confirmed that there are no full-time nor part-time medical or mental health care practitioners who work regularly in the Facility.
+115.335 Specialized training: Medical and mental health care Auditor Overall Determination: Meets Standard Auditor Discussion REQUIREMENTS: 115.335: This standard has four components: (a) The agency shall ensure that all full- and part-time medical and mental health care practitioners who work regularly in its facilities have been trained in [(1) How to detect and assess signs of sexual abuse and sexual harassment; (2) How to preserve physical evidence of sexual abuse; (3) How to respond effectively and professionally to juvenile victims of sexual abuse and sexual harassment; and (4) How and to whom to report allegations or suspicions of sexual abuse and sexual harassment]; (b) If medical staff employed by the agency conduct forensic examinations, such medical staff shall receive the appropriate training to conduct such examinations; (c) The agency shall maintain documentation that medical and mental health practitioners have received the training referenced in this standard either from the agency or elsewhere; and (d) Medical and mental health care practitioners shall also receive the training mandated for employees under §115.331 or for contractors and volunteers under §115.332, depending upon the practitioner's status at the agency.
+EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the facility submitted or provided to this auditor the (1) Pre-Audit Questionnaire, (2) Agency and facility policies and procedures, (3) Interviews with staff, and (4) Interviews with residents.
+OBSERVATIONS: Interviews with the administrative staff and residents confirmed that there are no full-time or part-time medical or mental health care practitioners who regularly work in the facility.
+DETERMINATION: The agency meets this standard.

-DETERMINATION: Based on the Agency and Facility policies and procedures, Pre-Audit Questionnaire, and the Onsite Audit (including the Facility tour and the staff and resident interviews), it was determined that this Standard is met as it is not applicable to the Facility.
+RATIONALE: Based on the Agency and Facility policies and procedures, Pre-Audit Questionnaire, and the Onsite Audit (including the Facility tour and the staff and resident interviews), it was determined that the agency does not employ nor contract for medical or mental health services at this facility.